He Climbed into His Cave | Man in His Cave | Tricks of the Trade to Climb Out of His Cave

 There’s crap going on.
 I know it.
 You know it.
 It doesn’t matter if you’re a man or a woman.
-The man has always climbed into his cave, women do too.
-He’s a part of the crap and I’m a part of it to.
-You can run and hide and climb into your cave (just like I did one day last week).
-You do this to drop out and hope the crap goes goes away (and it will for a day or so), or you can confront it and get have him climb out of his cave.
+The man has always climbed into his cave; women do too.
+He’s a part of the crap, and I’m a part of it too.
+You can run, hide, and climb into your cave (just like I did one day last week).
+You do this to drop out and hope the crap goes away (and it will for a day or so), or you can confront it and have him climb out of his cave.
 I’ll mention the tricks of the trade later.

 I Had a Dumb Man in His Cave Story

 I foolishly tried to outrun my crappy stuff last week.
 I did what most blokes do and climbed into my cave for a day or so.
 When your man is in his cave, it’s a very male thing to do.
 I used to think it was a cop-out when men did this.
 I’m not going to explain my dumb story now.

 Most men, as we know, climb into their cave when they’re threatened emotionally.
 John Gray, the author, popularised the phenomenon in his book “Men Are from Mars, and Women Are from Venus” back in the 1990s, and people joke and trivialise not only that book but also men who move away into their own space from time to time.

 I think that’s wrong because, essentially, Gray was onto something.
 Guys step off into their cave for a reason, essentially because it allows them to slow down and think about what’s going on for them emotionally.
 Unfortunately, many guys cannot examine their emotions and emerge from their cave without resolving anything.
 They tend to believe that the element of time helped their emotional drama glue.
 They failed to realise their feelings of sadness, anger and despair didn’t dissolve and disappear; they just got buried deeper!

 Times are Changing